wp-plugins/edit-comments/readme.txt

 WordPress logs the IP address of all commenters, so we can compare the IP address of the comment to the IP address of the viewer.
 The plugin also checks the timestamp of the comment with the current time.
 If more than 30 minutes (default) has passed since the comment was made, then editing is off-limits.
 These two checks together make it secure.

+It uses some clever use of plugin hooks.
+You may notice the <form> action never has to change, it stays wp-comments-post.php .
+This plugin uses the 'init' hook of WordPress to do its deeds before the wp-comments-post.php file fully loads and it adds a new comment.
+Instead, this plugin spots the existence of a hidden input element, makes the appropriate edits, and then runs away before the file is fully loaded.

 = Why is there a time limit on editing? =

 This plugin is useful when a user hits "Submit Comment" and then realizes he or she made a glaring spelling error, or forgot an important part of what they were going to say.